-What started as a Tucson competition has expanded across the state.
-This year, more than 1,600 photos were entered by Arizonans—ages 13-18—engaged in the creative contest.
+Students from across Arizona impressed professional photographers in the 9th “Adventures in Nature” Photo Contest.
+This year, around 900 photos were entered by Arizonans—ages 13-18—engaged in the creative contest.

-Contest winners will also have their photos published by the sponsors: The Nature Conservancy in Arizona, Arizona Highways magazine and Cox Communications.
-Plus, the top three winners will receive a photography workshop from Arizona Highways Photo Workshops.
+Winning photos will be published by the sponsors: The Nature Conservancy in Arizona, Arizona Highways magazine and Cox Communications.
+The winners are also eligible for a photography workshop from Arizona Highways Photo Workshops.

 Since 1925, Arizona Highways magazine has brought the beauty of Arizona to visitors and natives alike through its award-winning photography, travel journalism and steadfast commitment to discovering the state’s treasures.
 Helping to drive tourism to and through the state, Arizona Highways has subscribers in all 50 states and more than 120 countries.